Assistant Professor of Physics & Astronomy (2014-)

 Tech F243 | [email protected]; x=cgiguere

 Candidates interested in joining our group should apply for a CIERA postdoctoral fellowship and are encouraged to contact Claude-André Faucher-Giguère ([email protected]; x=cgiguere) with any questions they may have.
-We also strongly encourage candidates propose Northwestern as the host institution for their application to external fellowships, such as the Hubble, Einstein, and NSF postdoctoral fellowships.
-Fellows who attract external funding may be offered extended terms.
+We also encourage candidates to propose Northwestern as the host institution for their application to external fellowships, such as the Hubble, Einstein, and NSF postdoctoral fellowships.

 Alex did his Ph.D. at Leiden University, where he developed a sophisticated non-equilibrium cooling and chemistry code for galaxy simulations.
 Alex is currently incorporating this chemistry module in the GIZMO code for use in concert with the FIRE stellar feedback modules.
 At Northwestern, Alex plans to continue his studies of molecular gas in galaxies and is starting to work on a new project to apply his code and expertise to the formation of molecules in AGN-driven galactic winds.